PR-ODINSON/Message_encoder_decoder/README.md

-Here’s a well-structured **README.md** for your project, explaining its purpose, features, usage, and setup instructions.

----

 # Message Encode-Decode Application

 A Python-based GUI application to encode and decode messages securely using a key.
 This app ensures secure communication by transforming messages into encoded formats that can only be decoded with the correct key.
 It is built with **Tkinter** for the graphical user interface and **base64** for encoding and decoding operations.